NickLynnJohnson/Employee-Tracker/README.md

 ## Installation

-1. Clone the repository from github to your local server: "gh repo clone NickLynnJohnson/Employee-Tracker".
+1. Clone the repository from github: "https://github.com/NickLynnJohnson/Employee-Tracker.git".
-2. Install node packages: "npm install"
+2. Install the node packages: "npm install"
+3. Create the database through MySQL Workbench by running the "schema.sql" file
+4. Seed the database by then also running "seeds.sql" file
-3. Run the application the terminal: "npm run start"
+5. Run the application in the terminal: "node cms-employee-tracker.js"

-## Usage
+## Technologies Used

-**Technologies Used**
 * Node
 * Inquirer
 * MySQL

-**Contributors:**
+## Author/Programmer

 * Nick Johnson

 ## License